Myrtle Beach: The Grand Strand

 Standing at the center of the Grand Strand, Myrtle Beach (pop.
-27,109) is one of the largest and most popular beach resorts in the country, attracting some 13 million visitors every year.
+33,908) is one of the largest and most popular beach resorts in the country, attracting some 14 million visitors every year.
 It’s a huge place, with mile after mile of motels, Walmarts, and fast-food franchises lining all the main roads.
 Long famous for its golf courses (and for having the world’s biggest collection of miniature golf courses), in recent years Myrtle Beach has matched roller coasters and beachfront fun for shopping and merchandising.
 In the 1950s, Myrtle Beach was the birthplace of “The Shag,” a sexually charged slow jitterbug that is now the official South Carolina state dance.

 If you don’t mind keeping your tongue wedged firmly in your cheek, the Myrtle Beach area can be fun, and it’s definitely a mecca for fans of ersatz “themed” restaurants: Hard Rock Café, Johnny Rockets, and Margaritaville all vie for attention in the massive Broadway-at-the-Beach complex on Celebrity Circle, northeast of US-501.
-Owned by the same company that tore down the Pavilion, this is the biggest attraction in Myrtle Beach, but despite the name, Broadway-at-the-Beach is over a mile from the ocean.
+Owned by the same company that tore down the Pavilion, this is the biggest attraction in Myrtle Beach, but despite the name, Broadway-at-the-Beach is more than a mile (1.6 km) from the ocean.

 If you want a more genuine taste of South Carolina, some of the best places to eat are in Murrells Inlet.
 That said, one nice old-time Myrtle Beach restaurant is the Sea Captain’s House (3002 N. Ocean Blvd., 843/448-8082), which has survived the developers’ blitz and is still serving three delicious meals a day, just as it has since 1954.
 The seafood is great, and just about every table has an ocean view.